-The FAA recognizes that Vaughn College flight courses, specifically FLT120, Instrument Flying, and FLT330, Commercial Flying, are being conducted in accordance with 14 CFR Part 141, and therefore are certified by the FAA as a Pilot Ground School.
-When taken in conjunction with our partner Part 141 flight school, Heritage Flight Academy (HFA), the coursework provided under the BS in Aircraft Operations and the AAS in Aircraft Operations constitute complete Part 141 training.
+The FAA has issued a letter of authorization recognizing that Vaughn College flight courses, specifically FLT120, Instrument Flying, and FLT330, Commercial Flying, are being conducted in accordance with 14 CFR Part 141, and therefore are certified by the FAA as a Pilot Ground School.
+When taken in conjunction with our partner Part 141 flight school the coursework provided under the BS in Aircraft Operations constitute complete Part 141 training.
 Consequently, Vaughn has also achieved recognition by the FAA for a level of academic instruction which complies with Advisory Circular (AC) 61-139.
-The College is therefore granted the authority to certify that graduates who have successfully completed specific aviation courses identified in this catalog as (RATP credit) for a restricted privileges Airline Transport Pilot (ATP) Certificate.
-Bachelor's Degree graduates with 60 or more RATP credits will receive a 500-hour reduction in the ATP required hours, down to 1,000 hours; and Associate Degree graduates with 30 or more RATP credits will receive a 250-hour reduction to 1,250 hours required for an ATP.
-Qualifying graduates should request this RATP statement and certificate prior to graduation from the Aviation Department Chair.
+The College is therefore granted the authority to certify that graduates who have successfully completed specific aviation courses identified in this catalog (as well as the FAA letter of authorization) as (RATP credit) for a restricted privileges Airline Transport Pilot (ATP) Certificate.
+Bachelor's Degree graduates with 60 or more RATP credits will receive a 500-hour reduction in the ATP required hours, down to 1,000 hours required for an ATP.
+Qualifying graduates should request this RATP Certification for inclusion on the student's transcript prior to graduation.